 communications made with the VR counselor and the customer, and notation of any updates made to the VR3137B, are documented in the Additional Comments section; and

-the customer's satisfaction was verified by the customer's signature on the VR3138 or by VR staffcontact with the customer.
+the customer's satisfaction and service delivery as described in the VR-SFP was verified by the customer's signature on the VR3138 and VR3137B or by VR staff member’s contact with the customer.

+For information on signatures refer to VR-SFP 3.11.1 Documentation and Signatures.

 VR will not pay any fees related to excused absences, unexcused absences, or holidays.